DragonQuills/eevee-party/README.md

 # Eevee's Party
 A Snake-like made in Godot.
 Help Eevee collect lots of yummy food for their party!

-This game is still **in-progress** and features are actively being developed.
-As such, the game may be buggy, have missing features, or crash unexpectedly.
+This game is completed and I have since moved on to other projects.
+However, I am still supporting bug fixes for it.
 If you find anything funny, feel free to submit an issue and I'll get to it when I can!

 ## Credits
 ### Game Engine